avaneev/r8brain-free-src/README.md

-The SRC algorithm at first produces 2X oversampled (relative to the source sample rate, or the destination sample rate if the downsampling is performed) signal and then performs interpolation using a bank of short (14 to 24 taps, depending on the required precision) polynomial-interpolated sinc function-based fractional delay filters.
+The SRC algorithm at first produces 2X oversampled (relative to the source sample rate, or the destination sample rate if the downsampling is performed) signal, then performs interpolation using a bank of short (14 to 24 taps, depending on the required precision) polynomial-interpolated sinc function-based fractional delay filters.
 This puts the algorithm into the league of the fastest among the most precise SRC algorithms.
 The more precise